 Empathy and Good Managers

 The traditional view of management is to drive results at all costs.
 Be hard on employees and they will perform.
 That employees’ personal lives don’t matter, as they have nothing to do with work.
 Yet we know today that employees’ personal and professional lives do collide.
 Today’s workplace environment calls for an evolved way of management and of leadership.
-Today’s managers need to tap into other motivators to get results and inspire the best performance from employees.
+Today’s good managers need to tap into other motivators to get results and inspire the best performance from employees.

 Employees are first human beings.
-And we need managers to acknowledge and incorporate the social emotions essential to performance.
+And we need good managers to acknowledge and incorporate the social emotions essential to performance.
 One such emotion we need to see more of in our workplaces is empathy.

 Brené Brown explains empathy as a driver of connection.
 It is a bonding agent that strengthens relationships.
 It is one human being connecting with another, acknowledging a person’s circumstance without diminishing or rationalizing it.
 Empathy is an acknowledgement without judgment.